 ... and to context menu of the editor:

-The "Profile" action starts the profiled application, and connects to it in profiler UI (unless opposite behavior is configured).
-The output of the profiled application appears in console, same as for "Run" action.
+The Profile action starts the profiled application, and connects to it in profiler UI (unless opposite behavior is configured).
+The output of the profiled application appears in console, same as for Run action.

-When profiling applications, you usually need to browse the related source code to understand the performance problems at hands.
+While profiling, you usually need to browse the related source code to understand the performance problems at hands.
 After the problem is located, you edit the source code to fix it.

-to automatically open the underlying source code in the editor of your IDE - the best place to browse and edit code.
+Use Tools | Open in IDE (F7) to open the underlying source code in the editor of your IDE - the best place to browse and edit code.

 The navigation action works on the current selection and is available in both CPU and memory views.
 Take note of the extremely useful ability to locate the code of anonymous classes and their methods, which is a very difficult thing to do manually.